radovskyb/not-a-rule-engine/README.md

 I'm not exactly sure yet, but it's definitely not a rule-engine, and I should probably try to work out what I'm actually trying to build before I continue.

+Updates:
+- Hmm, starting to look like some sort of service proxy?
+Not sure yet.

 ## What's the goal?

 Just felt like writing some good old fashioned code without any AI or tools, like we all used to do.